omarrui/holbertonschool-shell/io_redirections_and_filters/README.md

 ### 2. Let's display a file
 **File:** `2-hellofile`

-This script displays the content of `/etc/passwd`.
+This script displays the contents of `/etc/passwd`.

 ```bash
 #!/bin/bash
 cat /etc/passwd